Breeden Endowment Grants

-The Daniel F. Breeden Endowed Grant Program supports teaching and learning projects that directly benefit the instructor, students, and AU’s overall teaching program.
+The Daniel F. Breeden Endowed Grant Program supports teaching and learning projects that directly benefit the instructor, students, and Auburn University’s overall teaching program.
 Approximately $30,000 is available each academic year for awards.
-The Breeden Program is managed by the Biggio Center for the Enhancement of Teaching and Learning; and the grant review and selection panel is drawn from the University Senate Teaching Effectiveness Committee.
+The Breeden Program is managed by the Biggio Center.
+The grant review and selection panel is drawn from the University Senate Teaching Effectiveness Committee.

-Breeden Grant Rubric
+Securing Breeden Grant Funding